tiborsimon/MATLAB-Library-System/README.md

 <a href="http://tiborsimon.github.io/programming/matlab-library-system/" target="_blank"><img src="http://tiborsimon.github.io/images/core/corresponding-article.png" /></a>   <a href="http://tiborsimon.github.io/programming/matlab-library-system/#discussion" target="_blank"><img src="http://tiborsimon.github.io/images/core/join-to-the-discussion.png" /></a>

+## How to use?

+- Copy
-The current version frees you from any manual library template modification.
-Add new production functions or scripts to the __library__ folder, run the _ds_install.m_ script, and you are done.
+Add new production functions or scripts to the __library__ folder, run the _mylib_install.m_ script, and you are done.
 The new content is added to your MATLAB path permamently.

 ## Install script